signl4/docs/integrations/icinga/icinga.md

 # SIGNL4 Integration with Icinga

+[Icinga2](https://icinga.com/) is a monitoring tool that monitors availability and performance.
+It gives you simple access to relevant data.
+SIGNL4 enables Icinga2 to notify mobile teams in the field or on call in real-time.
+This speeds up their response significantly and frees resources in the operations.

 We provide a ready-made alerting integration for Icinga2.
 The integration allows you to send alerts directly and automatically to your SIGNL4 team for issues detected by Icinga2.

 ## SIGNL4 Script